dotX-Automation/dua-template/README.md

 This repository contains a set of files that make up a structural template for robotics development projects.
 Once appropriately forked on GitHub, it can be configured as the starting point for a new project as hereby described.

-The main goal of this project is that of offering a common, shared work environment that minimizes the time and effort required to set up prototyping and experimenting of new solutions, as well as providing a common framework for teams that can be versatile enough to support any development workflow.
+The main goal of this project is to offer a common, shared work environment that minimizes the time and effort required to set up prototyping and experimenting of new solutions, as well as to provide a common framework for teams that can be versatile enough to support any development workflow.
 It aims at achieving so by providing three main features: workspace organization for both development and deployment, hardware and operating system abstraction via Docker and middlewares like Data Distribution Services (DDS) and Robot Operating System 2 (ROS 2), modular structure for easy integration of multiple components into a single *macro-project* or control architecture, hence the name *Distributed Unified Architecture*.

+This project creates a common development environment making use of three tools:

+- Docker
+- Git
+- Visual Studio Code

+### Why Docker?

+Docker is a tool that allows to create and run containers, which are isolated environments that can be used to run software in a reproducible way, with no additional overhead.
+It is a very powerful tool that can be used to create and store reproducible environments for any software, and that can be used to run software in a way that is independent of the operating system and hardware it is running on.
+This is particularly useful for robotics, where the same software can be run on different machines, with different operating systems and hardware, and still work as expected, implying that one can develop code inside an environment that imitates or is even an extension of the one that will run on the target machine, including development tools.

+DUA ultimately allows a developer to build Docker images that include all the software required to run a project, starting from predefined environments that include common tools for robotics.
+Such environments are Docker images, denoted in the following as *base units*, that include:

+- The operating system: **Ubuntu 20.04/22.04 LTS**.
+- The Robot Operating System 2 robotics middleware: **ROS 2 Humble Hawksbill**.
+- **C/C++ toolchains and debuggers**.
+- A **Python 3** installation with basic packages.
+- The **[`OpenCV`](opencv.org) computer vision library**.
+- Additional development tools and libraries, depending on the platform at which the base unit is targeted.

+The quantity of development tools installed in every base unit depends on the target platform, and is meant to be as minimal as possible.
+The idea is that, once a base unit is built, it can be used as a starting point for other Docker images that include only the software required to run a specific project.
+This allows to create a Docker image that is as small as possible, and that can be easily shared and deployed on different machines.

+#### On the use of Docker in robotics

+Docker has been originally developed to provide *microservices*, *i.e.*, to package software in small, replicable environments that could be completely isolated from the rest of the system while experiencing little to no overhead. **This is evidently not the case for robotics: while you can still have single software modules packaged individually, such modules are often meant to access the hardware and communicate with each other, possibly accessing the network stack directly, which is not possible in a completely isolated environment.**

+So, to benefit from Docker in robotics and to fully support the tools listed in [Why Docker?](#why-docker) that come preinstalled in base units, some compromises must be made about Docker security features.
+In particular, as the template [`docker-compose.yaml`](bin/dua-templates/docker-compose.yaml.template) file testifies, by default

+- Containers run in *privileged mode*, which means that they can access all the capabilities of the host machine; this is particularly necessary for software modules that require access to the hardware, like cameras, sensors, and communication interfaces, and for debuggers to work properly.
+- Containers are allowed to access the host network stack, which means that they can access the network and communicate with other containers and the host machine; this is necessary for ROS 2 to work properly, and for DDS middlewares to work at all.
+- Containers are granted full access to the hardware, since `/dev` and `/sys` are mounted inside the container; this is necessary for software modules that require access to the hardware.
+- The internal user of the container is a member of the `sudo` group inside the container; however, it has a password, that must be specified when configuring the project as explained in [Creating a target](#creating-a-target) and that is only copied as `sha-512` salted hash in the `Dockerfile`, so its plain text is never stored anywhere.

+**Please note that it is the end user's responsibility to ensure that the Docker configuration files are not modified in a way that would compromise the security of the system, and that the internal user password is not lost.** If the password is lost, the end user can always change it by modifying the `Dockerfile` and rebuilding the image.

+If the end user requires a different configuration, they have full control over the Docker configuration files, and can modify them as they see fit.

+### Why Git?

+Git is a version control system that allows to keep track of changes to a set of files, and to share them with others.
+It is particularly useful for robotics, where it can be used to keep track of changes to source code, configuration files, and other files that are used in the development of a project.
+It is also useful to share code with other developers, and to keep track of the history of a project.
+Moreover, as explained in [Integrating other DUA-based projects](#integrating-other-dua-based-projects), Git features allow to easily integrate other projects into a single *macro-project*, to both resolve dependencies sharing code and to continue development in parallel, provided that the structure of both projects is compatible, which is exactly what this template is meant to provide.

+### Why Visual Studio Code?

+Visual Studio Code is a free, open-source, cross-platform IDE that can be used to develop software in many different languages.
+It is particularly useful for robotics, where it can be used to develop code in C/C++, Python, and other languages, and where it can be used to manage Git repositories and Docker containers.
+It is also very customizable, and can be extended with plugins that add support for many different languages and tools.
+As the contents of this repository and the following sections show, this template is meant to be used with Visual Studio Code, and it is configured to work with it out of the box, providing many useful features for robotics software development.

 ## Support and limitations